 Annie Nelson grew up at Ti Tree, a small community approximately 2 hours North of Alice Springs.
 She is the daughter of senior elder and artist, Polly Nelson Nungala.

-Annie started her artistic career with wood carvings and cultural jewellery, and began painting in early 2000.
-She often depicts motifs in her artworks that are typical for paintings from Central Australia including the Bush Plum (Seeds), Bush Medicine (Leaves), Bush Bean and Bush Berries Dreaming or Women’s Ceremony (Awelye).
+Annie started her artistic career with wood carvings and cultural jewelry and began painting in early 2000.
+She often depicts motifs in her artworks that are typical for paintings from Central Australia including the Bush Plum (Seeds), Bush Medicine (Leaves), Bush Bean, and Bush Berries Dreaming or Women’s Ceremony (Awelye).